manoelcampos/dtogen/README.md

 The annotation processing will be automatically performed when you build your project, generating the DTOs for model classes that are annotation with `@DTO`.

-The example below shows a `Person` model class which uses the `@DTO` annotation to generate a `PersonDTO` record.
+The example below shows a `Person` model class (but it could be a record) which uses the `@DTO` annotation to generate a `PersonDTO` record.
 This is the only annotation required to create a DTO.
 By default, the DTO record will have the same fields from the model class.
 Other annotation such as `@NotNull` and `@NotBlank` are from Hibernate Validation and will be copied to the DTO fields.
 This way, you don't need to duplicate validation rules between the model class and the DTO.

 ```java
 @DTO